seng438-winter-2022/seng438-a3-AzlanAmjad/Assignment3-Report.md

 The first step is to select classes for instrumentation.
 We have selected **org.jfree.data.DataUtilities** and **org.jfree.data.Range**, since these are the classes we wrote unit tests for in the previous assignment.
 For the second step, we ran the EclEmma code coverage analysis tool on these classes.

 For our current test suite we will report three coverage metrics.
-The three metrics are listed below
+The three metrics for each class are listed below

 DataUtilities
 - **Statement/Instruction** Coverage = 175 / 329 * 100% = **53.2%**